 If you are considering Invisalign, you may be aware of these benefits but also wondering whether it will give you a lisp or change your speech.
 Although any orthodontic appliance in your mouth has the potential to affect the way you talk, Invisalign is not very likely to cause speech impediments.

 Invisalign aligners are comprised of thin plastic, making any speech impacts they may have on your mouth very minor and temporary.
 When you wear your Invisalign aligners for the first time, you may notice a slight lisp.
 However, this lisp is typically only obvious to you and can only be heard when you make “s” or “sh” sounds.
-Additionally, as your tongue get used to the aligners in your mouth, your lisp should disappear on its own.
+Additionally, as your tongue gets used to the aligners in your mouth, your lisp should disappear on its own.
 As the top Invisalign provider in North Carolina, we are confident we can help you through each and every step of the process to make the transition smooth.

 In the event that Invisalign does cause a slight speech impediment that does not disappear naturally, you will have the ability to correct it.
 By simply practicing the pronunciation of words with your aligners in, you’ll be able to overcome a lisp.
 You can do this by reading out loud to yourself or conversing with friends and family members who you feel comfortable with.